jmervine/rack-hard-copy/README.md

-# rack/static-copy
+# rack/static/copy

-Why?

-This will store a static copy of your processed page so that you can load it through a web server.
-Much faster, no?

-This is was designed around NestaCMS and other simple CMS applications and don't require dynamic content.
+This is a simple two part middleware, the first Rack::Static::Save, saves a static html copy (other formats supported) of your rendered page.
+The second, Rack::Static::Load, loads a saved copy instead of rendering your page.

+Used together, it should deacrese load time, once a page has been saved.

+Simple Benchmark:

+    ... goes here ...

+So in other words, this is a static html cache.

 ### Installation